Best Freeview Boxes And Recorders For UK TV In 2023

 What Is Freesat?

-Unlike Freeview, which sends its signals over-the-air via transmitters, Freesat sends its signal via satellites.
-The channels selection is similar, though Freesat offers a wider variety of channels.
+Unlike Freeview, which sends its signals over the air via transmitters, Freesat sends its signal via satellites.
+The channel selection is similar, though Freesat offers a wider variety of channels, especially in HD.

 Freesat, which was originally a joint venture between the BBC and ITV, was acquired by Digital UK (now Everyone TV) – the company that leads the development of Freeview – therefore Freesat and Freeview now operate under the same company.